Days and Nights of Love, Wine and Cholesterol – the story of my life in Spain

 Not about the chorizo, about being dumped.

 (She has a kid now.
 And a rent-controlled flat in one of those neighborhoods you’d never visit unless you lived there.
-For me, it’s just a stop on the way to the airport, where I briefly think of her each time the metro doors hiss open and closed.
+For me, it’s just a stop on the way to the airport, where I briefly think of her each time the doors of the train hiss open and closed.
 Oh well.
 I hope she’s happy.)

 But let’s not get ahead of ourselves.

 It’s time for…

 As an English teacher, I was making more money than I ever had as a barista back home.
 And I was actually enjoying it… a fact which continually shocked me.

 Also, having to spend several hours a day talking to complete strangers was transforming my twisted introvert brain into something far more sinister…

 The twisted brain of an introvert who can fake it.

 I stocked up on the hottest 2006 fashions from H&M and tried to “blend in with the locals”.
 None of “the locals” were 6-foot-tall gingers, but that was an issue I hadn’t yet taken into account.